 - 1.1 Digital currencies have emerged as a new investment class that offers both substantial opportunities and considerable risks for investors. - 1.2 Since 2018, there has been significant growth in the digital currency transactions undertaken within Labuan International Business and Financial Centre (IBFC).
 While digital currencies have yet to pose a material risk to financial stability, general consensus among regulatory authorities is that they could compromise investor interests.
 As such, there is a need to set requirements to govern the trading of digital currencies and regulatory stance on privacy coins. - 1.3 The Admissibility Framework for Digital Currencies (referred to as "the Guidelines") provides the regulatory expectation on the trading of digital currencies.
-This includes the identification of the inherent risks for various types of digital currencies as well as the corresponding risk control measures that need to be instituted by the Labuan financial institutions (LFIs). - 1.4 Labuan FSA is expecting LFIs not to undertake the trading of digital currencies other than those scoped in within the Guidelines until Labuan FSA develops regulatory requirements to govern such activities.
+This includes the identification of the inherent risks for various types of digital currencies as well as the corresponding risk control measures that need to be instituted by the Labuan financial institutions (LFIs).
+For the purpose of the Guidelines, digital currencies do not include digital tokens such as securities and non-securities tokens.